We found 4 providers matching hip replacement and who accept Coventry National near Bordentown, NJ.

 - Medicare Cost: $1,219 - $1,548

-Dr. Joseph Lee is a spine surgery and orthopedics/orthopedic surgery specialist in Vineland, NJ, Moorestown, NJ, and Voorhees, NJ.
-Dr. Lee's clinical interests include forearm fracture, femur (thigh bone) fracture, and carpal tunnel surgery.
+Dr. Joseph Lee specializes in spine surgery and orthopedics/orthopedic surgery and practices in Vineland, NJ, Moorestown, NJ, and Voorhees, NJ.
+His areas of expertise include the following: forearm fracture, femur (thigh bone) fracture, and carpal tunnel surgery.
 He is affiliated with Inspira Medical Center Vineland.
-He is an in-network provider for Blue Cross/Blue Shield, Coventry, Viant, and more.
-Dr. Lee welcomes new patients.
-He studied medicine at Brown University, Alpert Medical School.
-His training includes residency programs at New York-Presbyterian Hospital, Columbia University Medical Center, and Rush University Medical Center.
+Dr. Lee is in-network for Blue Cross/Blue Shield, Coventry, Viant, and more.
+Dr. Lee is open to new patients.
+He obtained his medical school training at Brown University, Alpert Medical School and performed his residency at New York-Presbyterian Hospital, Columbia University Medical Center, and Rush University Medical Center.

 Conditions / Treatments